duckly/BDD/README.md

 # BDD

-A simple implementation of Binary Decision Diagram
+A simple implementation of Binary Decision Diagrams (BDD)